Saadkhan-188/Forecasting-TTC-Subway-Delays-2022-2024-DSI_ML_Team8/README.md

 # Forecasting TTC Subway Delays (2022–2024)

-We explored three years of Toronto’s TTC subway delay logs to uncover patterns, build predictive models, and deliver insights that can help the TTC improve service reliability, optimize staffing, and inform commuters of potential issues—before they happen.
+We explored three years of Toronto’s TTC subway delay logs to uncover patterns, build predictive models, and deliver insights that can help the TTC improve service reliability and predict commuters of TTC Subway delays.
 This project includes classification and regression models using real-world transit data, with interpretable outputs and visualizations to support stakeholder understanding and future action.

 ---